 \section{Redshifting Galaxies to $z=1$}

-In order to check whether cosmological effects and observational uncertainties could affect size (and structural parameter) measurements of galaxies at high redshifts, we perform redshifting simulations of the low-\textit{z} object.
-We use our sample of galaxies from SDSS at $z\sim0$ to create artificially redshifted samples of galaxies resembling the same galaxies at $z=1$ in HST WFC3 images.
-Our redshifting procedure is similar to the method described by \cite{barden2008} (FERENGI code) and we briefly describe it bellow.
-However, in order to take into account the effects of bandpass shifting, we only use SDSS \textit{r}-band images as input and using WFC3- $J_{125}$ images from CANDELS DEEP DATA \citep{bouwens2012} as output images instead of using the k-correction method described in \cite{barden2008}.
-WFC3 is the new near-IR instrument on board of HST and covering rest-frame optical wavelengths at $z\sim1-3$.
-Hence it is suitable for this purpose.
+In order to check whether cosmological effects and observational uncertainties could affect size (and structural parameter) measurements of galaxies at high redshifts, we perform redshifting simulations of the low-\textit{z} objects.
+We use our sample of galaxies from SDSS at $z\sim0$ to create artificially redshifted samples of galaxies resembling the same galaxies at $z=1$ in the \textit{HST} WFC3 images.
+Our redshifting procedure is similar to the method described by \cite{barden2008} (FERENGI code) and we briefly describe it below.
+However, in order to take into account the effects of bandpass shifting, we only use SDSS \textit{r}-band images as input and use WFC3- $J_{125}$ images from the CANDELS DEEP DATA \citep{bouwens2012} as output images instead of using the \textit{k}-correction method described in \cite{barden2008}.
+WFC3 is the new near-IR instrument on board \textit{HST} and covers rest-frame optical wavelengths at $z\sim1-3$.
+Hence, it is suitable for this purpose.